A rendering of coronavirus, and the Tufts CTSI logo

 • Sarilumab, a monoclonal antibody

-Read Tufts Medical Center’s April 2 press release for more information about these trials and the investigators who are leading them.
+Read Tufts Medicine’s April 2 press release for more information about these trials and the investigators who are leading them.

 National COVID-19 Survivors Registry